influxdata/ifql/SPEC.md

 1. The _universe block_ encompasses all IFQL source text.
 2. Each package has a _package block_ containing all IFQL source text for that package.
 3. Each file has a _file block_ containing all IFQL source text in that file.
-4. Each function declaration has its own _function block_ even if not explicitly declared.
+4. Each function literal has its own _function block_ even if not explicitly declared.

 Blocks nest and influence scoping.

-### Declarations and scope
+### Assignment and scope

-A declaration binds an identifier to a variable or function.
+An assignment binds an identifier to a variable or function.
-Every identifier in a program must be declared.
+Every identifier in a program must be assigned.
-No identifier may be declared twice in the same block, and no identifier may be declared both in the file and package block.
+An identifier may not change type via assignment within the same block.
+An identifier may change value via assignment within the same block.

 IFQL is lexically scoped using blocks:

-1. The scope of a predeclared identifier is in the universe block.
+1. The scope of a preassigned identifier is in the universe block.
 2. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.
 3. The scope of a package name of an imported package is the file block of the file containing the import declaration.
 4. The scope of an identifier denoting a function argument is the function body.
-5. The scope of a variable declared inside a function is the innermost containing block.
+5. The scope of a variable assigned inside a function is the innermost containing block.

-An identifier declared in a block may be redeclared in an inner block.
+An identifier assigned in a block may be reassigned in an inner block.
-While the identifier of the inner declaration is in scope, it denotes the entity declared by the inner declaration.
+While the identifier of the inner assignment is in scope, it denotes the entity assigned by the inner assignment.

-The package clause is not a declaration; the package name does not appear in any scope.
+The package clause is not a assignment; the package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.

-#### Variable declarations
+#### Variable assignment

-A variable declaration creates a variable bound to the identifier and gives it a type and initial value.
+A variable assignment creates a variable bound to the identifier and gives it a type and value.
+When the identifier was previously assigned within the same block the identifier now holds the new value.
+An identifier cannot change type within the same block.

-    VarDecl = identifier "=" Expression
+    VarAssignment = identifier "=" Expression

 Examples:

     n = 1
+    n = 2
     f = 5.4
     r = z()

-#### Function declarations

-A function declaration defines the function parameters, their default values and the body of the function.
-The function body may be a block or a single expression.
-The function body must have a return statement if it is a block, otherwise the expression is the return value.

-    FunctionDecl = FunctionParameters "=>" FunctionBody .
-    FunctionParameters = "(" [ ParameterList [ "," ] ] ")" .
-    ParameterList = ParameterDecl { "," ParameterDecl } .
-    ParameterDecl = identifier [ "=" Expression ] .
-    FunctionBody = Expression | Block .

-Examples:

-    () => 1 // function returns the value 1
-    (a,b) => a + b // function returns the sum of a and b (x=1,y=1) => x * y // function with default values
-    (a,b,c) => { // function with a block body
-        d = a + b
-        return d / c
-    }

-All function declarations are anonymous.
-A function may be given a name using a variable declaration.

-    add = (a,b) => a + b
-    mul = (a,b) => a * b

-All functions are pure in that they do not have side effects, with the exception of a built-in yield function.

-TODO(nathanielc): Specify closures and the mutability of their scope

-TODO(nathanielc): Function declarations are also function expressions.

 ### Expressions